hirvinen/poker/README.md

 A simple poker game, that should at some point be an offline-first PWA using React Native Web and Next.js A relatively current, possibly broken demo should be available at [https://poker.hirvinen.fi/](https://poker.hirvinen.fi/)

+## ToDo

+* Separate game logic and presentation
+  * To facilitate time travel etc, use redux in game module
+    * The game module itself would have little reason not to shuffle the actual deck instead of a separate order array
+    * Maybe render dummy cards for those that are not part of the deal, and only render the top 8 cards with real card values...
+* Performance
+  * Use end of animation and transition events with requestAnimationFrame to trigger phase changes, and only use time as a fallback
+    * Singleton handler that keeps track of all started transitions and animations
+      * This should avoid the possibility of interrupted transitions
+* PWA
+  * With current functionality, a service worker is only needed to cache the game itself and its assets
+  * manifest
+* Store game state
+  * Probably just localstorage
+* Other visuals
+  * Jokers
+    * Use an image for consistency
+  * Use images instead of unicode for suits?
+  * Fancier card faces
+* Stylesheets as components?
+* Restructure to use a preprocessor or style components directly?